 Joseph 4th was born at Sandwich on 6 Nov 1694.
-He was married to Hannah Soule, the eldest daughter of William and Hannah Soule of Dartmouth.
+He was married to Hannah Soule, the eldest daughter of William and Hannah Soule of Dartmouth by 18 Dec 1721 when Hannah was expelled from the Quaker faith for marrying Joseph.[31a]
 The probate record of William's estate, dated 18 Mar 1724, refers to "Joseph Holley and Hannah his wife eldest daughter".
 Joseph's sisters, Mary and Meribah, married into this family as well, which suggests a close relationship between the Holways of Sandwich and the Soules of Dartmouth.
 William Soule was a grandson of George Soule, a Mayflower pilgrim, so if the rest of this story holds together our Delaware County line of Hawleys can all rightfully claim to be Mayflower descendants.

 Soule family genealogists credit Joseph and Hannah with five children born between 1725 and 1738; Lydia, Joseph, Elsie, William and John.
-They also think Hannah died before Joseph left Dartmouth, because she is not mentioned in any of the deeds recording his land sales.
+But we find no record of their births.
+They also think Hannah died before Joseph left Dartmouth because she is not mentioned in any of the deeds recording his land sales.
+But again, no record of her death has been found.
 We have examined deeds for several other sales in Dartmouth (Samuel Osborn to his sons Samuel and Joseph, William Allen to James Dexter, Jonathan Davel to Benjamin Wait, Daniel Mosher to George Mosher, Jabez Willcoks to Phillip Taber and Samuel Cornell to Henry Gidley) and none mention a wife.
 Perhaps the strong Quaker presence in Dartmouth can explain the absence of Hannah's and other spouses' names from these documents.
 We think Joseph, Hannah and their children left Dartmouth for Dutchess County, New York in 1741.
 Tax and other records show that Hannah's brother George, and brother-in-law Richard Cadman settled in Dutchess County at about the same time as Joseph 4th.
 If Hannah had died in Dartmouth, we think Joseph, with five young children to care for, would have remarried there soon after, and probably not joined his former in-laws in their migration west to New York.

-Surviving records of Dutchess County confirm that Joseph 5th, William and John Halloway travelled to Dutchess County with Joseph 4th.
-On 22 Oct 1761, Joseph Halloway Jr., yeoman of Beekman was delivered to bail in response to a suit by Mathew DuBois.
-The Jr. suffix connects Joseph 5th to Joseph 4th and shows that Joseph 4th was still alive in 1761.
+Surviving records of 18th century Dutchess County are scarce, but court records confirm that Joseph 5th, William and John Halloway travelled to Dutchess County with Joseph 4th.
+On Oct 22, 1761, Joseph Halloway Jr., yeoman of Beekman was delivered to bail in response to a suit by Mathew DuBois.
+The Jr. suffix connects Joseph 5th to Joseph 4th and suggests that Joseph 4th was still alive in 1761.
 William Hollaway had an account at the Merritt store on which his brother Joseph traded.
 And in 1776 David Hurd reported that John Halloway had lived on his farm for 12 years and his father for 20 years before that.
 Their order of birth is suggested by tax records that show William began paying in 1758 and John in 1765.
-There was a history of this family's first sons being named Joseph, so Joseph 5th was almost certainly the oldest, and he was born in about 1730.
+There was a history of this family's first sons being named Joseph, so Joseph 5th was almost certainly the oldest, and likely born in about 1730.
 Their sister Elsie is thought to have been born in 1733, so William and John probably followed in about 1735 and 1737.

 With this family firmly established in Dutchess County, the challenge now is to connect Joseph 4th and Hannah to our Delaware County line of Hawleys.
 We think we can make a compelling case that Joseph 5th married Mary Earll in about 1753, had two children, (Joseph 6th and Mary) was widowed before 1781, then married Mercy Harvey Sprague, widow of Able Sprague.
 By 1800 they had settled in Delaware County near the present village of East Branch, not far from where Mercy and her first husband had lived before being driven out by Tory and Indian hostilities during the Revolutionary War.
-They had two children, Mercy and Harvey, both named after their mother.
+They had two children, Mercy and Harvey.
+Both were named after their mother because their father had already used Joseph for the son from his first marriage.
 Read on for our proof.

 Joseph 5th and Mercy Harvey Sprague, the widow of Abel Sprague, were married in 1781 or 1782 and their daughter Mercy was born soon thereafter.
 Proof of this marriage is found in a series of court records beginning in October, 1786, when Silas Bowker brought suit against Joseph and Mercy as executors of Abel Sprague's estate.
 The surname recorded in these records is Holley, Halleway, Holloway and finally, Holley.
 These variations in spelling add a degree of difficulty to research on this family.
 The paths of Joseph and Mercy had probably crossed many years before when they both were members of The First Baptist Church of Christ at Dover, as were Obed Harvey (probably Mercy's brother) and Abel Sprague, though these three had broken off to form a separate church in the Upper Oblong before Joseph was admitted.